-Edible East End tells the the story of this trendsetting food purveyor.
-Vendors like Baldor and Sid Wainer are the ties that bind the growers to the end users.
+Edible East End tells the story of this trendsetting food purveyor.
+Vendors like Baldor and Sid Wainer are the ties that bind the growers to the end-users.
 We place our trust in these vendors and their promise to care for the planet.

 We promise to feed you the very best the East End has to offer.